4 Common Ways Students Avoid Plagiarism Detection

 Conclusion

 Plagiarism is the plague of education and scholarship.
-Having access to more resources than ever to write an original paper, countless students worldwide search for an easy way out and try to present someone else’s work as their own.
-Some methods of cheating require so much creativity that teachers often wonder why wouldn’t a student put all this time and effort into doing the real work.
+With more resources than ever to write an original paper, countless students worldwide search for an easy way out and try to present someone else’s work as their own.
+Some methods of cheating require so much creativity that teachers often wonder why students don’t put all this time and effort into doing the real work.

-Both teachers and students should know how to check for plagiarism to ensure every submitted work is original.
-After all, technology is not meant to serve as a tool to make the students’ lives harder.
-It is intended to assist educators in identifying issues and addressing them, to help students get their education, and use their creativity correctly.
+Both teachers and students should know how to check for plagiarism to ensure that every piece of submitted work is original.
+After all, technology is not meant to make students’ lives harder.
+It is intended to assist educators in identifying issues and addressing them, helping students get their education, and using their creativity correctly.

 This is sponsored content.
 You can read more about our sponsored content policy here.